cyclejs-community/typescript-starter-cycle/README.md

 # typescript-starter-cycle
 An opinionated starter for Cycle.js projects powered by TypeScript.

+## Opinions
+* TypeScript rocks.
+We use TypeScript as much as possible.
+* Visual Studio Code rocks.
+We use Visual Studio Code as the recommended editor.
+* Webpack rocks.
+We use webpack only.

 ## Features
 * TypeScript
 * Webpack
+* TypeStyle for styles
+* Simple routing with layouts
+* Hot Module Reloading
+* Async imports and dynamic routing
 * Visual Studio Code integrations

-* Hot Module Reloading
-* TypeStyle for styles
+### Planned
 * Unit testing with Mocha and Chai
 * UI Integration tests with Cypress
-* Async imports and dynamic routing
-* Simple routing with layouts
+* Better README (duh!)

+## Notes

-##### Visual Studio Code Specifics
+### Visual Studio Code Specifics
 This repository is optimized for [Visual Studio Code](https://code.visualstudio.com/).
 We have launch configurations, an editor config file, and workspace settings.